ekluthra/RobinGood/README.md

 ## Prerequisities

+### Necessary Installations to Get Started

+We used Visual Studio Code and the Expo App on our phones to write the code and then view our application respectively.
+We were able to connect the two after running "npm install expo" in the terminal.
+This would gave us a QR code that we could use to view the app through the Expo application on our phones.

+### NPM Installations
-npm install expo
+- npm install expo
-npm install @react-navigation/native
+- npm install @react-navigation/native
-expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view npm install react-navigation-drawer npm install @react-navigation/stack
+- expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view
+- npm install react-navigation-drawer
+- npm install @react-navigation/stack

-npm install @react-native-firebase/app
+- npm install @react-native-firebase/app
-npm @react-native-firebase/messaging
+- npm @react-native-firebase/messaging
-npm install react-native-linear-gradient
+- npm install react-native-linear-gradient

-npm install formik
+- npm install formik

 ## Inspiration